selvamohandoss/inst4wa/README.md

 - Use the TestCaseDirs setting to specify a directory name pattern to select cmdlet-specific dynamic test cases to run.

 - Use the StaticTestCaseFiles setting to specify a file name pattern to select specific static tests to run.
+- Comment is only given for testing purposes